Arch-0/MontereyRealtekIcons/README.md

 To use the script open a Terminal Window in the project's folder and run:\
 `sh installationScript.sh`

-You will be prompted to logout so the changes can be applied!
+~~You will be prompted to logout so the changes can be applied!~~\
+The script will quit the process and reopen it, so no more logout necessary!

 #### Manual Installation ####